Frequently asked questions

 We are thankful to the people of South Bristol for their patience while works take place.

-The current planned developments in South Bristol include a mix of housing types and tenures, including some three and four bed homes, homes for shared ownership, and homes that will be available for an affordable or social rent.
+The current planned developments in South Bristol include a mix of housing types and tenures, including homes for shared ownership, and homes that will be available for an affordable or social rent.

 Bristol City Council is working closely with development partners on the Whitehouse Street regeneration and are looking to secure more affordable and family homes wherever possible.

-Around 1,300 students will make up around half of the incoming population of Bedminster Green but a smaller percentage of the wider increase in population growth in BS3.
+Around 1,300 students will be part of the incoming population of Bedminster Green but a smaller percentage of the wider increase in population growth in BS3.

 Bedminster Green is a good location for students to live who will be based in the new University of Bristol campus, which is being developed as part of the Temple Quarter regeneration.